nikcleju/fastpages/_posts/2021-12-20-BayesRuleExampleCovid.md

 ## Some data from the news

-Suppose you browse Reddit and stumble upon the following data:
+Suppose you browse the news and stumble upon the following data:

 ![]({{ site.baseurl }}/images/2021-12-20-CovidStats_resized.png "Some Covid stats from a news headline")